PFCE Data Catalyzes Head Start Family Engagement, Pt. 1

 The power of data-informed family engagement in early childhood education

-At a high level, a data-informed approach to family engagement anchors on implementing ongoing, iterative changes.
+At a high level, a data-informed approach to family engagement serves as a road map for implementing ongoing, iterative changes.
 These incremental shifts ensure that Head Start program offerings meet families where they are and have a direct impact on family well-being, even as family needs shift.
 It’s all about engaging in a cycle of continuous learning and improvement to better understand families’ unique needs and strengths.
+Don’t forget, a Head Start parent plays an enormous role in this process, sharing their perspectives and experiences.

 Practically speaking, it means that Head Start program teams collect and review their PFCE data throughout the year, not just at the beginning or end of it.
 They use that data to inform strategic adjustments to family engagement efforts with the goal of improving family and child outcomes.
 As family needs evolve, so too does Head Start programming!